-- 2.1 The site is located to the East of Vernon Road and consists of garden land between two dwellings, two sheds and an attached garage at the side of the dwelling of 50 Vernon Road.
-The land is currently divided by the fence that distinguishes between the curtilages of 50 and 46 Vernon Road. - 2.2 The site is not the subject of any site specific planning policies.
+- 2.1 The site is located to the east of Vernon Road and consists of garden land between two dwellings, two sheds and an attached garage at the side of the dwelling of 50 Vernon Road.
+The land is currently divided by the fence that distinguishes between the curtilages of 50 and 46 Vernon Road. - 2.2 The area is residential in character, comprising mainly two storey houses which vary in terms of style, mass and form.
+The site is not the subject of any site specific planning policies.